bcgov/cas-registration/bc_obps/reporting/service/compliance_service/_README.md

 # After:

-There are 2 products that can include industrial process: ("Pulp and paper: chemical pulp", "Pulp and paper: lime recovery kiln")
+There are 2 products that can include industrial process: ("Pulp and paper: chemical pulp", "Pulp and paper: lime recovered by kiln")

 - Math for each product:
   - A = all industrial emissions allocated to "<product>"